vai-04/Dev_Journal/Prelude.md

 > Finally Learning Markdown can be dubbed as the final thing I learned in like 20 minutes so I can make this Journal✨.
 So I will be playing with it in the logs to come if you dont mind :) .

   ***

-  ## Thanks for reading so far... you will not be dissapointed by all that is to come.
+  ## Thanks for reading so far... you will not be dissapointed by all that is to come,  *-Vai*

-  ### -Vai